 To set up a ventilation system, you will need three devices: an inline fan, ducting, and a carbon filter.
 Inline fans simulate natural airflow, increasing your plant’s overall health as we just mentioned.
 As well, an inline fan is working very well with a carbon filter, which helps remove odors.

 While a carbon filter isn’t necessary, it’s a great addition if you are worried about the smell.
 If you are worried about disturbing your neighbors or others in your house, a charcoal carbon filter can really help reduce those excess smells.
-And even if you are not growing cannabis, a carbon filter can help keep your air clean in your house, so it is something we recommend.
+And even if you are not growing cannabis, a carbon filter can help keep the air clean in your house, so it is something we recommend.

 Finally, the last piece of the ventilation puzzle is a ducting system.
 It’s a cheap way to connect different “air zones,” where you pull and replace your air from.
 Ducting can be adjusted easily and can be cut with a pair of household scissors or wire cutters so you can make a lot of use out of a single tube of ducting.